asagrekin/GamesInOne/reports/Week8Report.md

 #
 ## Team Report
 ### Backend:
-Last Week's Goal: Add unit testing to all elements.
-Fix any issues that arise with the back end when testing.
+Last Week's Goal: Make changes based on Alpha Release feedback.

-Progress: We now have new unit testing for all elements.
-This new testing has shed light on some errors with existing methods which we have fixed.
+Progress: We now have new unit testing for all elements within the Beta Release for both the Backend and Database.
+Additionally, we've removed unnecessary files in the backend folder and enhanced the code quality of existing files.

-High Level Goal: Make changes based on Alpha Release feedback.
+High Level Goal: Make changes based on Beta Release feedback.

 ### Frontend:
 Last Week's Goal: Work on custom ordering.ss